History > Ship Transport to Kronstadt, Russia in 1766

 Ne Tron Men

 The Louis Battin (Batt) family was aboard this ship.
 They were Catholics from Paris.
 Louis was a bookbinder.
 One son, Heinrich, died en route.
-Louis, his wife Susanna and daughter Anna survived and arrived in Norka on August 26, 1766.
+Louis, his wife Susanna, and his daughter Anna survived and arrived in Norka on August 26, 1766.

 The Louis Battin (Batt) family was aboard this ship.
 They were Catholics from Paris.
 Louis was a bookbinder.
 One son, Heinrich, died en route.
-Louis, his wife Susanna and daughter Anna survived and arrived in Norka on August 26, 1766.
+Louis, his wife Susanna, and his daughter Anna survived and arrived in Norka on August 26, 1766.

 Novaya Dvinka